Madeley Court: History

 The land on which Madeley Court stands was separated from the manor in 1540.
 The earliest part of the building dates from the 13th century and was occupied by a variety of tenants until John Brooke, son of Sir Robert, inherited it c.1572.
 He renovated and extended it and further remodelling took place in the 17th century.
 A large formal garden was created, surrounded by red brick walls, in which stands an elaborate sundial.
 The sundial is separately grade II* listed.
 The house was partly tenanted by Abraham Darby I from 1709 until his death.

 After Basil Brooke's premature death in 1727 the house went into decline.
 Tenanted by a succession of gentleman and yeoman farmers it suffered from the ravages of coal mining.
 In 1880 it was described as ‘fast going to decay’ and ‘a scene of utter desolation’.
 Some repairs were made in 1904 but by the 1970s the hall range and garden walls were in a ruinous condition, the gatehouse was cracking and by 1977 none of the buildings were habitable.

 In 1973 Telford Development Corporation embarked on a restoration project, making the house structurally sound and weatherproof in 1976–79 and later partly dismantling and rebuilding the gatehouse.
 The property was later converted into a hotel under the guidance of architect Jim Roberts.
-It is now (2014) the Mercure Madeley Court Hotel.
+It is no longer the Mercure Madeley Court Hotel.